Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-Finally, we have to argue that the source $C_t$ of $h(b_t) = [(C_t,f_t)]$ is smooth for all $t$ in a punctured neighborhood of $b_0 \in B$, where $C \to B$ is the pullback to $B$ of the universal family of stable maps.
-Consider the commutative diagram
+Finally, we have to argue that the source $C_t$ of $h(x_t) = [(C_t,f_t)]$ is smooth for all $t$ in a punctured neighborhood of $x_0 \in N$, where $C \to N$ is the pullback to $N$ of the universal family of stable maps.